signum-network/CIPs/SIP/sip-45.md

 If set 0 no interval is checked.

 **contractExpiryInMinutes**
-<br>A value in minutes to calculate the exipry of the contract by creation.<br/>
+<br>A value in minutes to calculate the expiry of the contract by creation.<br/>
 If set to 0 the contract is infinity.

 **qualifiedMinimumQuantity**